http://www.my153miles.co.uk | FOLLOW STORY | LINKS | CALL 0845 061 3725 OR CLICK 2 CONTACT US

 the Challenge really hard?

-day.
-Once you get the taste for the challenge, some of you might wish
+3.64 miles per day.
+Once you get the taste for the challenge, some of you might

-to increase your mileage.
-Dont stop, go the next step and become
+wish to increase your mileage.
+Dont stop, go the next step and become a

-a Step Millionaire.
+Step Millionaire.
 Well tell you how.
-Most people find
+Most people find collecting

-collecting the sponsorship harder than the distance to be completed.
-That's
+the sponsorship harder than the distance to be completed.
+That's why we provide

 I